- Define coping and differentiate between problem-focused and emotion-focused coping

 Emotion-focused coping, in contrast, consists of efforts to change or reduce the negative emotions associated with stress.
 These efforts may include avoiding, minimizing, or distancing oneself from the problem, or positive comparisons with others (“I’m not as bad off as she is”), or seeking something positive in a negative event (“Now that I’ve been fired, I can sleep in for a few days”).
 In some cases, emotion-focused coping strategies involve reappraisal, whereby the stressor is construed differently (and somewhat self-deceptively) without changing its objective level of threat (Lazarus & Folkman, 1984).
 For example, a person sentenced to federal prison who thinks, “This will give me a great chance to network with others,” is using reappraisal.
 If Bradford adopted an emotion-focused approach to managing his midterm deficiency stress, he might watch a comedy movie, play video games, or spend hours on Twitter to take his mind off the situation.
 In a certain sense, emotion-focused coping can be thought of as treating the symptoms rather than the actual cause.

 While many stressors elicit both kinds of coping strategies, problem-focused coping is more likely to occur when encountering stressors we perceive as controllable, while emotion-focused coping is more likely to predominate when faced with stressors that we believe we are powerless to change (Folkman & Lazarus, 1980).
 Clearly, emotion-focused coping is more effective in dealing with uncontrollable stressors.
-For example, if at midnight you are stressing over a 40-page paper due in the morning that you have not yet started, you are probably better off recognizing the hopelessness of the situation and doing something to take your mind off it; taking a problem-focused approach by trying to accomplish this task would only lead to frustration, anxiety, and even more stress.
+For example, the stress you experience when a loved one dies can be overwhelming.
+You are simply powerless to change the situation as there is nothing you can do to bring this person back.
+The most helpful coping response is emotion-focused coping aimed at minimizing the pain of the grieving period.

 Fortunately, most stressors we encounter can be modified and are, to varying degrees, controllable.
 A person who cannot stand her job can quit and look for work elsewhere; a middle-aged divorcee can find another potential partner; the freshman who fails an exam can study harder next time, and a breast lump does not necessarily mean that one is fated to die of breast cancer.